melvinsamuel070/MERN_Todo/README.md

 - Ensure the custom domain points to the ELB’s DNS name.

 ---
+ In this part cicd was used for building, testing, and deployement what it actually does in this project was to build test, deploy etc into an instance
 ## 7. CI/CD Pipeline
 ### GitHub Actions
 - Set up GitHub Actions workflows for continuous integration and deployment.